bezemekz/RivusVoxEditor/README.md

 #### **Requirements to run the live streaming speech editing demo**

 In order to run the live streaming speech editing demo streaming_proof_of_concept.ipynb, you need to have installed both all the requirements for our model (see the previous section) and the packages that can be found in `requirements_streaming.txt`.
 You will want to make sure you are using a cuda-enabled GPU (test this by running torch.cuda.is_available()).
 Moreover, you will need to make sure that ffmpeg (version <=6) is installed in your local machine and that the path to the `ffmpeg.exe` file is added to the system PATH environment variable.
-In order to use the Rubber Band Library, you will also need to install the [Rubber Band command-line utility](https://breakfastquay.com/rubberband/) and add the path to the folder containing the `rubberband.exe` and the `sndfile.dll` files to the system PATH environment variable.
+This is somewhat fussy, and the most reliable way we found was to run `conda install -c conda-forge 'ffmpeg=6.1'' in a dedicated virtual environment.
+In order to use the rubber banding feature, you will also need to install the [Rubber Band command-line utility](https://breakfastquay.com/rubberband/) and add the path to the folder containing the `rubberband.exe` and the `sndfile.dll` files to the system PATH environment variable.
+Lastly, to install pyrubberband, the python wrapper for this library, you can not use pip with newer versions of python.
+Instead, you can download [this folder](https://github.com/bmcfee/pyrubberband/tree/master/pyrubberband) and place it in your python environment at Lib/site-packages.

 If necessary, modify the Espeak_dll_directory and model checkpoint directories in the `User input and hyperparameters` section of the notebook as in speech_edit_inference.ipynb.